 Below is the table for Rs.1000 invested over various time periods, in various investment instruments.

 I’ve highlighted the relevant column for discussion.
 Who likes so many numbers, anyway?
-Check out our SIP calculator for what the best funds can deliver.
+Check out our SIP Calculator.
 It is nothing short of magic!

 Five big takeaways